A Small-Group Wilderness Photography Adventure to Alaska's Most Coveted Wildlife Locales

 Rather than spending the night at one of the masses of tourist hotels at the park entrance, we drive 90 miles into the remote interior of Denali to a secluded lodge that was grandfathered in when the park was expanded in 1971.
 This isolated experience embodies our philosophy of getting our guests into the wild and away from crowds.

 In Kenai Fjords National Park, we charter a private yacht, rather than booking our guests aboard larger sightseeing boats with a hundred other travelers—this affords a personalized experience with close-up views of glaciers, icebergs, whales, sea lions and myriad birdlife.

 Stay on a Private Island

 A unique component of our adventure is an overnight on private Fox Island on the edge of Kenai Fjords National Park.
 At this secluded outpost accessible only by boat, we get a rare experience of authentic wilderness and all the peace and quiet that accompanies it.

 Photograph the Famous Bears of Brooks Falls—Retreat to Luxurious Gold Creek Lodge

-Via floatplane, we reach world-famous Brooks Lodge in Katmai National Park, within walking distance of Brooks Falls, in pursuit of close-up shots of huge Alaskan brown bears.
+From our remote luxurious base at Alaska's Gold Creek Lodge, take a scenic floatplane flight to world-famous Brooks Falls in Katmai National Park in pursuit of close-up shots of huge Alaskan brown bears.
 Depending on the exact time of your visit (i.e., when the salmon are running), we may see them fishing for salmon in the falls—one of nature’s most iconic images, and a highlight of any Alaskan wildlife photography adventure.
 But at any time, numerous bears in the area make for thrilling shots, and there are fewer guests on the premises in late August and September.

 The World's Finest Naturalist Guides

 Natural Habitat has a well-earned reputation for hiring the finest naturalist guides on the planet.
 Our Alaska Photo Expedition Leaders average more than 15 years’ guiding experience and receive additional training from top WWF scientists.
 Our photo tour leaders are also outstanding professional photographers who are passionate about sharing their vast knowledge with our guests.
 See Photo Expedition Leader bios and traveler comments regarding the quality of our leaders.

 Our Quality-Value Guarantee Ensures a Superior Experience